werto87/small_memory_tree/README.md

 ## Use cases

 - You want to save memory
-- You want to save a st_tree to disk
+- You want to save and restore a st_tree to/from disk

 ## Do not use small_memory_tree if